RizwanMunawar/visionusecases/docs/index.md

-# Welcome to Computer Vision Use Cases
+# Featured Computer Vision Use Cases and Projects using VisionAI Models

 ## Object Detection